Helsinki Olympic Stadium: History

 The 50th anniversary of the Helsinki Olympic Games hosted in the Helsinki Olympic Stadium was the main motif for one of the first Finnish euro silver commemorative coins, the 50th anniversary of the Helsinki Olympic Games commemorative coin, minted in 2002.
 On the reverse, a view of the Helsinki Olympic Stadium can be seen.
 On the right, the 500 markka commemorative coin minted in 1952 celebrating the occasion is depicted.

 There were plans to host the 2021 Superpesis finals at the Olympic Stadium, but opposition from the clubs about preferring best-of-5 finals instead of a single match, worries about the playing surface (Playing on natural grass and running track surface, in a sport that prefer artificial grass and sand), and scheduling conflicts, led the plan to be called off.
+As of 2025, the last high-profile pesäpallo event held at the stadium was the 1987 Itä–Länsi-ottelu all-star game.

 Features

-The tower of the Helsinki Olympic Stadium, a distinct landmark with a height of 72.71 m.
+The tower of the Helsinki Olympic Stadium in 1952, a distinct landmark with a height of 72.71 m.